Keenan-Nicholson/blog/content/posts/sharing-data-via-torrent.md

 >Datasets larger than 5GB deposited in ScholarsArchive@OSU will be distributed using the BitTorrent protocol.
 BitTorrent, in essence, splits the file into smaller pieces, distributes the smaller pieces to you, and then reconstructs them to recreate the whole - all in a way that reduces impact on our computer networks.
 In addition, each “piece” of the file carries a marker that helps verify the validity and integrity of the final file.

 I thought this was a super interesting way to share large datasets in an academic setting so I decided to do some more digging.
+It turns out there is existing infrastructure to share academic data via torrents, just check out <a href="https://academictorrents.com/">academictorrents.com</a> which hosts over 127TB of research data available for download via the BitTorrent protocol.
+This platform provides a centralized location for researchers and institutions to share their work, making large datasets more accessible to the academic community.

+While it might be a bit more challenging to find universities that openly advertise torrenting as a method for sharing data—like Oregon State University does—it’s clear that there is an increasing demand for decentralized file-sharing solutions in academia.

 ## Why use a Torrent Client to Share Data?